 You will lose credibility if you just send every story to every journalist on your list.
 If the story is very obviously irrelevant to their publication, they will bin it and be far less likely to look at any potential stories you send out the next time.
 So for example, news that you have a new MD probably will not be of interest to the local paper or the business pages of the nationals, but it might be for your specialist or trade press.

-These are my six rules – what others do you have?
+These are our six rules to improve your media relations– what others do you have?